 Before You Hire a Graduate Assistant

 There are several things to consider before extending a graduate assistantship (GA) offer, including reviewing the graduate student’s eligibility to hold a GA.
 When in doubt, please always feel free to reach out to The Graduate School for assistance.
+Timely Topics on hiring GAs and GA payroll procedures are offered each year to assist departments in administering assistantships.

 Eligibility Criteria

 Please note, official notification of acceptance to a program is issued by The Graduate School, not the program.
-The GA offer letter templates include an additional clause to be used with prospective students who have not received official notification of acceptance from The Graduate School's Graduate Admissions Team.
+The GA offer letter templates include an additional clause to be used with prospective students who have not yet received official notification of acceptance from The Graduate School's Graduate Admissions Team.
 An offer of an assistantship does not automatically imply acceptance to The Graduate School.

 Administration of Assistantships